anthonyringoet/notification-count/readme.md

 # notification-count

-Keep track of notifications in your title
+Keep track of notifications in your title (or an element of your choice if you please)

 ```
 var N = require('notification-count');

 // create instance
 // optional arguments:
-// - count
+// - count = default count
-// - el
+// - el = element to show the notifications, defaults to document.title
-// - left
+// - left = left separator, default to '('
-// - right
+// - right = right separator, default to ')'

 var n = new N();